kamacasta/Kamas-React-Portfolio/README.md

 ## Questions

-If there is any questions please take a look at my https://github.com/kamacasta/README-Generator or feel free to contact me through kamacasta983@gmail.com
+If there is any questions please take a look at my repo https://github.com/kamacasta/Kamas-React-Portfolio or feel free to contact me through kamacasta983@gmail.com

 ## Credits

-Credit to Marco Avalia fellow bootcamp attendee for helping me with some of my logic! https://github.com/mavila6

 ## Author